Gana Misra

 The companies that will benefit most are those that approach this strategically: conducting rigorous analysis, understanding their unique positioning, and making decisions aligned with broader corporate strategy rather than chasing headlines.

 Are you positioned to be a first mover?
-That depends entirely on whether the TXSE opportunity aligns with where your company is heading anyway.
+That depends entirely on whether the TXSE opportunity aligns with where your company is heading.
 If it does, moving early could establish you as a pioneer in the next chapter of American capital markets.
-If it doesn't, forcing the fit could be a costly distraction.
+If it does not, forcing the fit could be a costly distraction.